Jimwi/ilets_words/day20/2 20200115_fa_01_transcript.md

 But it's the mood and tone of those places that I spent a lot of time in.
 And it's not even as simple as saying, well, now I look back, and I realize `gangsters` are bad.
 I know they're bad.
 I know it's bad, you know?
 And I think there's always been this issue of glamorization of the gangster.
 The point is, of course, that because of my religious beliefs or concerns or obsessions, it has to do with - really has to do with, can a person change, and can a person be `redeemed`?
 Or if a person isn't redeemed - well, how should I put it? - part of our human nature, the bad part of our human nature, the evil, it's still human nature.
 We can't put it aside and say - we can't say it doesn't exist.
 And if that's part of us, and it may be part of every one of us, what are we capable of?

 GROSS: Yeah, because your film, in a way, is kind of asking a question, if you've been able to be a hit man and to kill people through a good deal of your adult life, when you are facing death, what do you feel?
 Do you feel regret?
-Do you feel a remorse?
+Do you feel a `remorse`?
 Can you `repent` at the last minute?
 Does that count?
 Does that make up for it?

 SCORSESE: No, repent at the last minute is like - I don't know.
 That's always the - what? - the deathbed Catholic routine, you know?
 I'm not quite sure.
 I mean, look; he is alone.
 He's alone.
 And who's he got to talk to?
 This very young priest, very nice young man who - he might as well be talking to a person from outer space.
 That young man has no way of understanding the world he came from.

-On the other hand, he - the priest does try to understand - tries to get him to at least acknowledge some kind of remorse.
+On the other hand, he - the `priest` does try to understand - tries to get him to at least acknowledge some kind of remorse.
 And all I think that Frank could come up with and Zaillian insisted we have in there is - he said, don't you feel anything?
 He said, well - I'm paraphrasing the line, but it's something to the effect that, well, I'm here.
 I guess that means something, meaning he's open to talking.
 That's the beginning of some kind of admission and some kind of - trying to come to terms with who he is.
 You know, it's something.
 There are other people who won't talk at all.
 They close the door, and that's the end of it.
 You never hear from them.

 GROSS: So I want to play a very brief clip from "Goodfellas."
 And this is from the very beginning of the film, where Ray Liotta as Henry Hill, who becomes the wise guy, this small-time connected guy, is - he's a child in this.
 But we hear Ray Liotta's narration as he's looking out the window at what's going on in the street below.